-For example, today's grandparents who had children before 1967 took them to school, to the playground, and to their grandparents' homes without the benefit of seat belts or car seats.
+For example, child health and safety issues are of much greater concern now than before.
+Today's grandparents who had children before 1967 took them to school, to the playground, and to their grandparents' homes without the benefit of seat belts or car seats.
 Given what we now know about the dangers of automobile travel, it is unthinkable that anyone, much less infants and toddlers, would travel this way.

 In addition, for many parents, second-hand smoke was an unknown danger to their children.
 Now, aware of the health risks it poses, today's parents are becoming more conscious and making different decisions than their parents once did.